simontreny/elgato-live-preview/README.md

 ## What's next ##
 * OBS plugin that reads the Unix domain socket
+* Allow multiple clients to the Unix domain socket
 * Intercept calls made to the hardware encoder (VideoToolbox framework)
 * Settings for the sharpen filter